zextras/tech-doc/source/carbonio/migration/migration-from-other.rst

 Account provisioning can be done automatically or not, that influence the *Phase 1* of the migration process.

-Since this is quite a long procedure, please read carefully
+Since this is quite a long procedure, please read carefully the reminder of this section before attempting the migration, to understand which data, files and their format are needed.

 Requirements and Limitations
 ============================

-.. intro to be fixed

 There are theoretically no limitations when migrating from a generic e-mail system, provided you can export suitable text files when required.

+These files are CSV or ICS files with a precise format: they will be then processed using the scripts that we provide to import Users, Calendars, Contact, E-mails in the **Destination**.
+Make sure that the format of the files reflect the examples, to prevent any possible error while processing the files.

 Phase 1, Provisioning
 =====================

-This phases is divided into two steps, as shown in :numref:`fig-migration`: Accounts provisioning and Distribution Lists Provisioning, while the CoS Provisioning is an empty step, as generic e-mail systems do not have CoS.
+This phases is divided into two steps, as shown in :numref:`fig-migration`: Accounts provisioning and |dl| provisioning, while the |CoS| provisioning is an empty step, as generic e-mail systems do not have CoS.

 Step 1-1, Domains and Accounts
 ------------------------------

-This step can be automatically done when using :ref:`AD Auto provisioning <ad-auto>`: please refer to that section to set it up, then skip to :ref:`Phase 2 <mig-other-2>`.
+This step can be automatically done when using :ref:`Auto provisioning <ad-auto>`: please refer to that section to set it up, then skip to :ref:`Phase 2 <mig-other-2>`.

-.. note:: Auto provisioning using LDAP instead of AD is supported.
-The procedure is analogous to the AD one.
+.. note:: The linked Auto provisioning article describes the use of AD for provisioning, but also any generic LDAP is supported: The procedure is analogous to the AD, with appropriate changes to the search filters, bind domains, and the port.

 If you prefer to proceed manually, you need first to create on
-|carbonio| the **domain** that will be imported and its **default
+|carbonio| the **domain** that will be imported and modify, according
-COS**, that will be applied to all users in the domain.
+to your preferences its **default COS**, that will be applied to all users in the domain.
 You can refer to section :ref:`ap-domain-new` and :ref:`ap_cos`, respectively, for directions.

-.. note:: Make sure that all the desired settings for both the domain and the default COS have correct values.
+.. hint:: Make sure that all the desired settings for both the domain and the default COS have correct values.

 Then, you need to export manually the accounts from the **Source** and